 - 4.1 The Costs Lawyer Qualification is a course of study in costs law and practice, which is delivered by an Accredited Study Provider.
-Its purpose is to develop and assess the knowledge and skills set out in the Competency Statement, to ensure that all Costs Lawyers meet the requisite standard of competency for authorisation. - 4.2 The CLSB will consider an application from a training provider to become an Accredited Study Provider in line with the criteria and processes set out in the Scheme Handbook. - 4.3 A list of Accredited Study Providers will be published on the CLSB's website. - 4.4 Accredited Study Providers are responsible for: - (a) considering applications to undertake the Costs Lawyer Qualification; - (b) designing and delivering the relevant course material and assessments for the Costs Lawyer Qualification; and - (c) providing Trainees with evidence they have completed the Costs Lawyer Qualification, in line with the provisions of the Scheme Handbook.
+Its purpose is to develop and assess the knowledge and skills set out in the Competency Statement, to ensure that all Costs Lawyers meet the requisite standard of competency for authorisation. - 4.2 The CLSB will consider an application from a training provider to become an Accredited Study Provider in line with the criteria and processes set out in the Scheme Handbook. - 4.3 A list of Accredited Study Providers will be published on the CLSB's website. - 4.4 Accredited Study Providers are responsible for: - (a) considering applications to undertake the Costs Lawyer Qualification; - (b) designing and delivering the relevant course material and assessments for the Costs Lawyer Qualification; - (c) applying exemptions from elements of the Costs Lawyer Qualification; and - (d) providing Trainees with evidence they have completed the Costs Lawyer Qualification, in line with the provisions of the Scheme Handbook.